Katja Loos: Research

 She is the editor of the only currently available textbook in the field of Enzymatic Polymerizations.

 She is editor of the scientific journal Polymer and guest-edited special issues of various scientific journals.

-Since 2017 she is a member of the board of the Zernike Institute for Advanced Materials of the University of Groningen.
-She serves as the vice-chair of the program council Chemistry of Advanced Materials of ChemistryNL, a member of the board of the MaterialenNL Platform and is a member of the board of the Dutch national postgraduate research school Polymer Technology Netherlands (PTN).
+From 2017 to 2024 she was a member of the board of the Zernike Institute for Advanced Materials of the University of Groningen (chair of the board from 2020 on).
+She serves as the vice-chair of the program council Chemistry of Advanced Materials of ChemistryNL, was a member of the board of the MaterialenNL Platform and is a member of the board of the Dutch national postgraduate research school Polymer Technology Netherlands (PTN).

 Katja Loos is the national representative of the Netherlands to the European Polymer Federation (EPF).